7 Customer Retention Rate Statistics For eCommerce Stores

 7) Repeat customers constitute over 61% of revenue in many small ecommerce businesses

 Small businesses rely heavily on returning customers for their financial success.
-According to BIA Advisory Services, over half of revenue comes from repeat customers for 61% of small businesses.
+Research shows that over half of revenue comes from repeat customers for around 61% of small businesses.

 This statistic highlights why marketers should prioritize retention strategies alongside acquisition efforts.
 When existing customers keep coming back, they provide a stable revenue foundation that reduces dependence on constantly finding new buyers.

 Many businesses make the mistake of focusing too heavily on acquisition.
-In fact, 44% of companies admit they have "a greater focus" on customer acquisition, while only 18% concentrate on retention strategies for loyal customers.
+In fact, a significant percentage of companies admit they have a greater focus on customer acquisition, while fewer concentrate on retention strategies.

 For ecommerce marketers, this data suggests investing in loyalty programs, personalized communications, and excellent post-purchase experiences could significantly impact bottom-line results.